Tales from the Golden Road 04/03/2022 Sirius XM Grateful Dead Channel 23

 I am honored to be tagged by http://katerinaklemer.com/ownaccent/ for this interview project, “The Next Big Thing,” where writers answer a series of questions about their recent or forthcoming book, post on their blog/web space, and tag others for the next week.
 You can read Katerina’s interview if you click on the link above.
 I am thankful for the opportunity to talk to you about my two upcoming publications.
 Please read on!

 What are the working titles of the books?

-“Interiors” is the title of my chapbook of poems due out August 3, 2013 by Finishing Line Press. “insignificant white girl” is my full-length book of poems, which will be published by Evening Street Press May 2013.
+“Interiors” is the title of my chapbook of poems due out August 3, 2013 by Finishing Line Press. “insignificant” is my full-length book of poems, which will be published by Evening Street Press May 2013.